kvarak/dnd/docs/_RulesCharacter/skills.md

 </details>

 <details>
+<summary>Expert of Antiquities (trait)</summary>

+*“Believe it or not, I’ve seen one of these before.”*<br>
+Having examined hundreds upon hundreds of antiquities, many of which with historical pedigrees reaching into the distant pasts, you can more easily identify magic items.
+With a DC 15 History check, you can identify the qualities of an item as if you had used the *Identify* spell.
+</details>

+<details>
 <summary>Historical Accuracy</summary>

 You are trained in authentication of historical documents and objects.
 When investigating a historical document or other matter of historical interest such as a map or work of art, for example examining a document to determine if it is a forgery, you have ***Expertise***.
 You also have ***Expertise*** when authenticating an object from an Ancient culture with which you have proficiency, with Weapons & armor if you have that proficiency, and finally with other objects from your known cultures if you have Archaeology.
-</details>

-<details>
-<summary>Identify Weapons & Armor</summary>
-Having examined hundreds upon hundreds of weapons and armor, many of which with historical pedigrees reaching into the distant pasts, you can more easily identify magic weapons or magic armor, when they can be handled, as well as increasing your chances to avoid being affected by such cursed items.
 </details>

 <details>